New Bionic Sphincter/valve Designed to Eliminate the Need to Wear Collection Bags (Going Thru FDA Approval Process)

 Apr 17, 2014 8:47 pm

 All kidding aside, when such technology becomes truly available, and PMD hasn't come up with something even better, we will be happy to stand aside and applaud such.
-However, the task at hand, even given a viable colon has finally been reproduced, goes well beyond this first step as now the scientists will have to also rebuild all of the necessary connective tissue (possibly dozens, if not hundreds of arteries, veins, nerves and muscles, while the surgeon will then have to do the procedure to correctly reattach all of those tissue components to the appropriate predecessor tissue in one's body, obviously not and easy or inexpensive fix.
-And of course, the question then becomes; when will all of that be available to the public.
-For now, the idea of being able to get a simple sphincter/valve bionic device that will be totally controllable by the user, possibly within a year or two (given all continues to go well in our development program AND, we are able to obtain sufficient support from the ostomy community and others to help persuade the various regulatory agencies into doing an expeditious, but thorough, job on such a product's regulatory application), should certainly be a cause worth supporting.
-If there are any within the ostomy community that would be amenable to waiting one extra day (let alone an extra 5-6 years, if that) for such technology to become available rather than to take proactive action much sooner to vastly improve their quality-of-life, then so be it.
+However, the task at hand, even given a viable colon has finally been reproduced, goes well beyond this first step as now the scientists will have to also rebuild all of the necessary connective tissue (possibly dozens, if not hundreds of arteries, veins, nerves, and muscles), while the surgeon will then have to do the procedure to correctly reattach all of those tissue components to the appropriate predecessor tissue in one's body, obviously not an easy or inexpensive fix.
+And of course, the question then becomes; when will all of that be available to the public?
+For now, the idea of being able to get a simple sphincter/valve bionic device that will be totally controllable by the user, possibly within a year or two (given all continues to go well in our development program and we are able to obtain sufficient support from the ostomy community and others to help persuade the various regulatory agencies into doing an expeditious, but thorough, job on such a product's regulatory application), should certainly be a cause worth supporting.
+If there are any within the ostomy community that would be amenable to waiting one extra day (let alone an extra 5-6 years, if that) for such technology to become available rather than to take proactive action much sooner to vastly improve their quality of life, then so be it.
 We just want to be there ASAP for those that don't want to wait.

 Anoniem18